bbodin/nucleojournal/README.md

 - Compiling the project with ARM GCC
 - Flashing the board using STM32CubeProg

+## GENERATE THE PROJECT SOURCE CODE

+The STM32CubeMX tool can be use to generate a Makefile project ready to use.
+I made one (LEDBlink).

+## COMPILING THE PROJECT

+From the project folder, we can run `make`.
+We might need to specify the location of the ARM GCC Toolchain with `GCC_PATH=/path/to/arm/gcc/`.

+The result is a binary: `build/LEDBlink.bin`

 ## FLASH THE BOARD

 ### Prob devices